Product Material

 Mandatory Material Composition: You must always specify the material composition for your products.

-Shoes: Three components (=clusters) are required: outer material, inner material, and sole material.
-No percentage information is needed.
+* **Shoes:** Three components (=clusters) are required: outer material, inner material, and sole material.

-Lined jackets: Two components are required: outer material and inner material.
-No percentage information is needed.
+* **Lined jackets:** Two components are required: outer material and inner material.&#x20;

 All materials must comply with the About You approved materials list.
 This list can be found in Column E - Material Composition Materials of the "Product Feature Information" tab within your specific category's Excel template.
 Ensure you use the exact spelling provided in this list.